Very Berrylicious: 5 U-Pick Strawberry Farms We’re Sweet On

 Insider Tip: Picking schedules vary.
 Call for daily updates or check their Facebook page.

-If you shop at area farmers’ markets, do look for local strawberries from your favorite farm stands, such as Hayton Farms, Tiny’s Organics, or Skagit Sun Berries.
-If you can’t get to a farmers’ market, Skagit Sun Berries brings its heirloom strawberries to Metropolitan Market and Whole Foods.
+If you shop your local farmers markets, do look for local strawberries from your favorite farm stands such as Hayton Farms, Tiny’s Organics, or Skagit Sun Berries.
+Psst!
+If you can’t get to a farmers market, Skagit Sun Berries brings its heirloom strawberries to Metropolitan Market and Whole Foods.